rbrahul/exception/README.md

 ## Go Try Catch Exception Handler
 By design, Go doesn't offer any mechanism for Exception handling, to make the code error handling clean and simple.
 But Programmers from different backgrounds like Java, C++, Php might find it sceptical.
 Exception handling with *Try Catch Finally* is well adapted in all the modern languages.
 To ease the pain, this library offers utility functions for Exception Handling, which will help programmers to write Go code with *Try-Catch-Finally* approach.

-### This how you can throw Exception and handle within Catch
+### This how you can throw Exception and handle within Catch:

 ```go
  import(